zaxbux/wn-markdownemoji-plugin/README.md

 # October CMS Markdown Emoji

-A dead-simple plugin that converts emoji shortcodes to headecimal emoji HTML unicode entities.
+A dead-simple plugin that converts emoji shortcodes to hexadecimal emoji HTML unicode entities.
 Compatible with the Rainlab Blog plugin (or any other plugin that uses October's built-in markdown parser)

 ## Examples